Welcome to the

 Local businesses are right behind PCT and their support is greatly appreciated.
 Our thanks to everyone from the Waipu Menzshed who make the trap boxes to Northpine who supply the timber, to other businesses and donors who have provided locations for weed disposal bins, venues and catering for workshops, and donations for bait stations and trapping lines.

 Contributing to the successful conservation outcomes in Piroa-Brynderwyns are the valued partnerships with landowners, with iwi and with government agencies such the Department of Conservation (DoC) and Northland Regional Council.
 The value of these in-kind contributions is greatly appreciated as being far more than a monetary one.
-Over the past year PCC has been particularly welcoming of new initiatives including the purchase of Langs View Estate by Bruce and Janine Copeland and DoC’s contribution to Langs Beach Reserve.

 If you would like to join our band of supporters please e-mail [email protected]